 Regardless of what you’re listening to, what you’re drinking, and however you decide to transform your boat into your party platform, don’t forget to stay safe while you’re out on the water.
 You should always have a designated captain who will stay sober and look out for the passengers.
 You can never have too much fun, but it’s no fun when someone gets hurt or gets in trouble.
 Party safe, and party on.

-This article was originally published in May of 2016 and updated in January 2017.
+Editor's Note: This article was originally published in May of 2016 and updated in August 2017.